Giovanni da Verrazzano: 1522–24 voyage to North America

 Continuing to explore the coast further northwards, Verrazzano and his crew came into contact with Native Americans living on the coast.
-However, he did not notice the entrances to Chesapeake Bay or the mouth of the Delaware River.
+However, he did not notice the entrances to the Chesapeake Bay or the mouth of the Delaware River.

 In New York Bay, he encountered the Lenape in about 30 Lenape canoes and observed what he deemed to be a large lake, really the entrance to the Hudson River.
 He then sailed along Long Island and entered Narragansett Bay, where he received a delegation of Wampanoag and Narragansett people.

 The words "Norman villa" are found on the 1527 map by Visconte Maggiolo identifying the site.
 The historian Samuel Eliot Morison writes that "this occurs at Angouleme (New York) rather than Refugio (Newport).
 It was probably intended to compliment one of Verrazzano's noble friends.
 There are several places called 'Normanville' in Normandy, France.
 The main one is located near Fécamp and another important one near Évreux, which would naturally be it.
 West of it, conjecturally on the Delaware or New Jersey coast, is a Longa Villa, which Verrazzano certainly named after François d'Orléans, duc de Longueville."
 He stayed there for two weeks and then moved northwards.

 He discovered Cape Cod Bay, his claim being proved by a map of 1529 that clearly outlined Cape Cod.
 He named the cape after a general, calling it Pallavicino.
 He then followed the coast up to modern Maine, southeastern Nova Scotia, and Newfoundland, and he then returned to France by 8 July 1524.
-Verrazzano named the region that he explored Francesca in honor of the French king, but his brother's map labeled it Nova Gallia (New France).
+Verrazzano named the region that he explored Francesca in honour of the French king, but his brother's map labelled it Nova Gallia (New France).

 Later life and death

 Verrazzano arranged a second voyage, with financial support from Jean Ango and Philippe de Chabot, which departed from Dieppe with four ships early in 1527.
-One ship was separated from the others in a gale near the Cape Verde Islands, but Verrazzano reached the coast of Brazil with two ships and harvested a cargo of brazilwood before returning to Dieppe in September.
+One ship was separated from the others in a gale near the Cape Verde Islands.
+Still, Verrazzano reached the coast of Brazil with two ships and harvested a cargo of brazilwood before returning to Dieppe in September.
 The third ship returned later, also with a cargo of brazilwood.

 The partial success did not find the desired passage to the Pacific Ocean, but it inspired Verrazzano's final voyage, which left Dieppe in early 1528.

 There are conflicting accounts of Verrazzano's demise.
 In one version, during his third voyage to North America in 1528, after he had explored Florida, the Bahamas, and the Lesser Antilles, Verrazzano anchored out to sea and rowed ashore, probably on the island of Guadeloupe.
 He was allegedly killed and eaten by the native Caribs.
 The fleet of two or three ships was anchored out of gunshot range, and no one could respond in time.

-However, older historical accounts suggest that Verrazzano was the same person as the corsair Jean Fleury, who was executed for piracy by the Spanish at Puerto del Pico, Spain.
+Certain past historians hypothesized that Verrazzano was the same person as the corsair Jean Fleury, who was executed for piracy by the Spanish.
+This theory has been definitively rejected by historians, notably Prospero Peragallo, who demonstrated that the two were distinct individuals.